Is the road going to be maintained year-round?

 Is the parkland going to be publicly owned?

-Yes, parkland is now owned by the Township of Central Frontenac.
+Yes, Kennebec Shores Park is owned by the Township of Central Frontenac.
 There are excellent hiking and cross-country ski trails on the parkland as well as a large hill for tobogganing and a pond for skating.

 Can you recommend qualified builders and trades?